lumina-desktop/lumina/README.md

 The master branch is where all development is performed and tested before the next release version is branched off.

-NOTE: Starting with version 0.8.4, you may also find packages versions of the source code for the individual releases of Lumina here on GitHub.
+NOTE: Starting with version 0.8.4, you may also find packaged versions of the source code for the individual releases of Lumina here on GitHub.
+Please go to the "Releases" page here on GitHub for additional information.

 Translations
 ----